 “It’s something that we all look forward to,” he said.

 The party got started around 6 p.m., when a dinner featuring homemade jambalaya was dished out.
 After people ate, the Springfield High cheerleading squad led the crowd in a spirited chant before the school’s football team and homecoming court were introduced.

-People sat in trucks beds and lawn chairs around a 15-foot tower of chopped wood placed in the center of Lobell’s front yard.
-All four sides of the tower were draped with a banner representing the freshmen, sophomores, juniors and seniors.
+People sat in truck beds and lawn chairs around a 15-foot tower of chopped wood placed in the center of Lobell’s front yard.
+All four sides of the tower were draped with a banner representing the freshmen, sophomores, juniors, and seniors.

 In front of the bonfire stood three letters — S-H-S.